TomOverland/Employee-Tracker/README.md

 2. Clone this repository into your computer.
 3. Open your command line application (examples: git bash, terminal), change directorys into the folder where you cloned this repository and run "npm init".
 4. Run "npm i" to install dependencies.
-5. Create a config.js file in your db file with your MySQL login info.
-There is an example config.js file in the repository.
+5. Create a config.js file in your db folder with your MySQL login info.
+There is an example config.js file in the repository for reference.
 6. Run "node index.js" to begin the application.

 ## Contributing: